-If you’re dealing with wood, it’s not uncommon to find staples everywhere.
+If you’re dealing with old wood, it’s not uncommon to find a few staples buried in it.

-Whether you’re building something out of reclaimed lumber or ripping up your flooring, there’s a good chance you’ll find them.
+Whether you’re building something out of reclaimed lumber or ripping up your flooring, there’s a good chance you’ll find them here and there.

 Luckily, there are several different methods you can use to remove staples from wood – whether they’re in a hardwood floor or a piece of furniture you’re refurbishing.

 In this post, I’ll explore the best ways to remove staples from wood so you can get the finish you’re looking for.
 Let’s get started!

 - The best way to remove staples from wood is by using a cats paw tool.
 If you’re wondering how to remove heavy duty staples from wood – this is your best bet.

 - If you don’t have a cats paw tool, you can also use pliers, staple pullers, or a screwdriver to remove them.

 How to Get Staples Out Of Wood